JwBZx/CheatSheet/1. React/React Definitions.md

 [The reason for this is because the parent component (FriendContainer) doesn’t care about the new friend you’re adding, it only cares about all of your friends as a whole (the friends array).
 However, because we’re sticking with the rule of only manipulate your data from the component that cares about it, we’ve passed the addFriend method down into our AddFriend component as a prop and we call it with the new friend once the handleAddNew method is called.]

 <b>#15: map (Method):</b>
 All map does is it creates a new array, calls our callback function on each item in the array, and fills the new array with the result of calling the callback function on each item.
-[Notice all that happened was we made a new array and added <li> </li> to each item in the original array.
+[Notice all that happened was we made a new array and added to each item in the original array.
-So in our child component above, we’re mapping over names, wrapping each name in a pair of <li> tags, and saving that to our listItems variable.
+So in our child component above, we’re mapping over names, wrapping each name in a pair of < li > tags, and saving that to our listItems variable.
 Then, our render method returns an unordered list with all of our friends.]

 <b>#16: propTypes:</b>
 propTypes allow you to control the presence, or types of certain props passed to the child component.
 With propTypes you can specify that certain props are required or that certain props be a specific type.